 I think Brian actually ran over because he was concerned by the shriek I let out when I tried it.
 Honestly, it tastes like summer candy.
 The natural flavors of the fruit truly shine through, but it’s encased in a glurping syrupy sauce formed by the juices themselves in the oven.

-The crispy oat topping is the perfect foil to the sweetness, and when you put some vanilla ice cream on top?
+The crispy oat crumble topping is the perfect foil to the sweetness, and when you put some vanilla ice cream on top?
 There is no contest, this stone fruit crisp may be the best summer dessert ever.

-I hope you round up all those peaches and plums and nectarines and apricots and pluots and whatever other lingering summer fruits you have sitting around, and make this stone fruit crisp immediately.
+I hope you round up all those peaches and plums and nectarines and cherries and apricots and pluots and whatever other lingering summer fruits you have sitting around, and make this stone fruit crisp immediately.
 You deserve it!

 By the way, I’m only slightly embarrassed to say that I made this on Sunday, today is Tuesday, and there is approximately one tiny little corner of this left.
 Oops.